The road to college is long – and sometimes confusing. To help keep you on track, here's a

 timeline of what college applicants should be doing, and when.

-that will give you a better idea of how competitive
+ACT.
+Having your scores in hand this spring will give you an idea of how competitive

 an applicant you'll be at your targeted schools.